mjknj18/School-District-Test-Score-Analysis/README.md

 ### District Summary

-1. Import school data and student data CSV files as individual Pandas data frames.
+1. Import the school data and student data CSV files as individual Pandas data frames.
 2. Merge individual data frames into a combined data frame based on school name.
 3. Calculate the total number of schools in the district.
 4. Calculate the total number of students in the district.